Leuchtfeuer/mautic-housekeeping-bundle/README.md

 ### Installation
-- Plugin must be saved under plugins/MauticHouskeepingBundle/
+- Plugin must be saved under plugins/MauticHousekeepingBundle/

 - Afterwards, the cache must be cleared.

 ## Notice
 - Every last entry from the campaign_lead_event_log per campaign will be kept.
 This is due to contacts restarting campaigns if there is no last step preserved in the log.

+### Author
+Leuchtfeuer Digital Marketing GmbH

+mautic@Leuchtfeuer.com